ray-project/ray/doc/source/data/dataset-ml-preprocessing.rst

 Group-bys and aggregations
 ==========================

 Other preprocessing operations require global operations, such as groupbys and grouped/global aggregations.
-Just like other transformations, grouped/global aggregations are executed *eagerly* and block until the aggregation has been computed.
+Grouped aggregations are executed lazily.
+Global aggregations are executed *eagerly* and block until the aggregation has been computed.

 .. code-block:: python